 Below is a slideshow of Uyghur terrorists (members of ETIM, TIP, Al Qaeda and ISIS) and their radicalized children in Syria.

 Xinjiang also has a lot of economic implications.
-China’s Belt and Road Initiative (BRI) has 1000s of freight trains and trucks carrying goods between China and Europe every year; and most of these trains and trucks go through Xinjiang.
+China’s Belt and Road Initiative (BRI) had more than 9,600 freight trains going through Xinjiang, while carrying goods between China and Europe in 2020.
 There are also many oil/gas pipelines from Central Asia that go through Xinjiang to power China’s industrial economy.
 An unstable Xinjiang will wreak havoc on the Chinese economy.

 The Chinese government is trying to help the poor people and fight the jihadists at the same time.
 While the West cries crocodile tears, Uyghurs are dancing and singing on “Uyghur Got Talent”: